kncept/slog/README.md

 # Super Simple Blog

 What's super simple about the super simple blog?

-It's easy and quick to get up and running, and to make your first post.
+* Super Simple to get started
+    Just follow the Quickstart to first post.
+* Super Simple to host
+    Self hosted with scope for increased (or decreased) load,
+* Super Simple to keep
+    As an open source project, you can use it, fork it and even change it.

 ## Quickstart